In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Spectra S2 Plus didn't score well in this metric.
 Although it shares a similar size and shape with its sibling, the Spectra S2 Plus relies on an outlet for power, while the Spectra S1 Plus comes with a rechargeable battery offering up to three hours of cordless operation.
-This distinction can be a determining factor for those who require an away-from-home pump where an outlet might not be in the same space where you can pump.
+This distinction can be a determining factor for those who require an away-from-home pump where an outlet might not be in the pumping area.

 Connecting Baby Bottles to Breast Pumps